Grand Superintendent’s Address- 20th September 2018

 istinguished Guests and Companions.
-It is a great honour and a great privilege for me to address you again as Grand Superintendent in and over the Royal Arch Province of Essex at this Annual Essex Convocation - and I cannot believe that I have now completed two years as Grand Superintendent and Provincial Grand Master.
-It has indeed been another memorable, exciting and busy year – how time flies when you are enjoying yourself – and this of course is Freemasonry’s Tercentenary year.
-I have already welcomed our Official guests from other Provinces, from the Metropolitan Grand Chapter and from Supreme Grand Chapter – may I now extend a warm welcome to all the Companions here today and I thank you all for supporting our Annual Meeting here in the Grand Temple.
-[You should make a careful note that next year we shall be changing the date of this Annual Meeting from the first Thursday in September to the third Thursday.]
+It is a great honour and a great privilege for me to address you again as Grand Superintendent in and over the Royal Arch Province of Essex at this Annual Essex Convocation – it is now three years since I was installed as your Grand Superintendent and Provincial Grand Master and I have enjoyed every minute in those roles.
+I have already welcomed our Official guests from other Provinces and from the Metropolitan Grand Chapter – may I now extend a warm welcome to all the Companions here today and I thank you all for supporting our Annual Meeting here in the Grand Temple.

-May I thank most sincerely the Acting (and now newly appointed) Provincial Scribe E, Phil Lovelock and the Provincial Grand DC Geoff Turpin and each of their teams for all their hard work and effort in ensuring that today’s meeting proceeded smoothly – as well as the outstanding support they give me throughout the year.
+May I also extend my grateful thanks to the Provincial Scribe E, Phil Lovelock and the Provincial Grand DC Geoff Turpin and each of their teams for all their hard work and effort in ensuring that today’s meeting proceeded smoothly – as well as the outstanding support they give me throughout the year.

 Thank you once again for listening to me and may God Bless you all and indeed this Royal Arch Province of Essex.
 As I say at the conclusion of each of these addresses, let us go forward together and walk worthily in the light which shines around.
 Rodney Lister Bass, OBE